DeimosLabs/NeuralBlender/README.md

   - Linux Mint
   - FreeBSD

+MacOS: Expected to work soon, currently needs to be fixed.

 Compiling/running this on w**dows: Short answer, don't do microsuck malware.
-It's bad for you (and for everyone else)
+It's bad for you (and for everyone else).

-Seriously, i don't think many people would run a live rig that just randomly stops working right in the middle of a gig because its manufacturer decides you need yet another "update".
-Definitely not worth all the headaches of porting to this joke of an API.
+Seriously, i don't think many people would run a live rig that just randomly stops working right in the middle of a gig - because its manufacturer decides you need yet another "update".
+Also definitely not worth all the headaches of porting to that joke of an API.

 ## License